uxlfoundation/oneapi-construction-kit/doc/modules/mux/compiler.rst

 ComputeMux Compiler
 ===================

-The ComputeMux Compiler is an OpenCL C, SPIR and SPIR-V compiler that consumes the source code or IL provided by an application and compiles it into an executable that can be loaded by the ComputeMux Runtime.
+The ComputeMux Compiler is an OpenCL C and SPIR-V compiler that consumes the source code or IL provided by an application and compiles it into an executable that can be loaded by the ComputeMux Runtime.

 The module aims to provide a boundary beyond which no LLVM type definitions pass in order to keep logical concerns separate.